 I told you it was red.
+I tried to make it a Razorback Red (as in Arkansas Razorbacks) for my sister.
+This butterfly house is going to her house although she doesn't know it yet.
 What do you think about the vintage folding carpenters ruler "shutters"?
-You have to admit they're one of a kind.
+You have to admit these butterfly house shutters are one of a kind.

 Painted Butterfly House Project